 “Close the door quietly.”

-Exclamatory sentences express strong emotions or surprise.
-They end with an exclamation mark.
+Exclamatory sentences express strong emotion or surprise.
+They always end with an exclamation mark.

 Examples: